 In 2021, Carnival Mardi Gras made its highly-anticipated debut and introduced the industry’s first roller coaster at sea, named BOLT: The Ultimate Sea Coaster.
 Additionally, Mardi Gras was the first LNG-powered cruise ship for the cruise line, which is a cleaner fuel alternative.

 In 2022, Carnival Celebration joined the fleet as the cruise line’s second ship in the Excel Class.
 Carnival Jubilee debuted as the third ship in Carnival's Excel Class in December 2023.
 The success of the Excel ships led Carnival to seek a fourth.
-Meyer Werft recently announced that they have undertaken the task and are responsible for the fourth ship, which is set to launch in 2027 if all goes according to plan.
+Meyer Werft recently announced that they have undertaken the task and are responsible for the fourth and fifth ships, which are set to launch in 2027 and 2028 if all goes according to plan.

 Those who love sailing on mega-ships will want to consider sailing on one of these massive ships.
 Also, those who prefer to sail in suites will appreciate the largest array of suites for the cruise line onboard Excel Class ships.